wallenc/deployAKS/README.md

 # Create an AKS cluster with an HTTPS ingress-controller using only private IPs and certificates issued by a Windows CA

 This article walks through the deployment of an NGINX ingress controller with SSL termination in an Azure Kubernetes Service (AKS) cluster.
 The ingress controller is configured on an internal, private virtual network with a private IP address, and will use a certificate issued by a Windows Certificate Authority.
-As an added security measure, both Helm and Tiller will be also be onfigured to use certificates.
+As an added security measure, both Helm and Tiller will be also be configured to use certificates.
 Once the ingress controller has been deployed, we'll then add a demo application and configure routing for the ingress resource.

-### At a high level this guide walks through the following
+## At a high level this guide walks through the following

 - Creating a service principal with a limited scope
 - Deploying AKS using an already existing VNET/subnet